jannikmi/seaborn-paracoords/README.md

 uv sync --all-groups
 ```

 ## Known Limitations

 - Individual axis tick labels are displayed as text annotations when not using shared axes
 - Large datasets may require adjustment of `alpha` and `linewidth` for readability
-- ⚠️ **Breaking change in v0.0.2**: When `vars=None`, all columns (including categorical) are selected instead of only numeric columns.
-To restore old behavior, explicitly pass numeric columns via the `vars` parameter.
+- When `vars=None`, all columns (including categorical) are selected instead of only numeric columns.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

 ## License

 See LICENSE file for details.

 ## Acknowledgments